Yamabiko: 1965-1982: Limited express

 From 1 October 1965, the name was reintroduced for limited express services operating between Ueno in Tokyo and Morioka.
 These services continued until 22 June 1982, the day before the Tōhoku Shinkansen opened.

 1982-Present: Shinkansen

 From the start of services on the newly opened Tōhoku Shinkansen on 23 June 1982, Yamabiko became the name used for the limited-stop shinkansen services operating initially between Ōmiya and Morioka, later between Ueno and Morioka, and eventually between Tokyo and Morioka.

 Since 1 July 1992, some Yamabiko services have run coupled with Tsubasa services (as of 2025 formed of E3 series or E8 Series sets) between Tokyo and Fukushima.

 From 19 November 2011, E5 series trainsets were introduced on some Yamabiko services, replacing the remaining 200 series-operated services.

 Special event train services

 Sayonara 200 series Yamabiko

-On 30 March 2013, a special Sayonara 200 series Yamabiko (さよなら２００系やまびこ号) train operated from Morioka to Tokyo, as a farewell run for the 200 series on Yamabiko services.
+On 30 March 2013, a special Sayonara 200 series Yamabiko (さよなら２００系やまびこ号) train operated from Morioka to Tokyo, as a farewell run for the 200 series on Yamabiko services, following the withdrawal of 200 series trains from regular scheduled services on 16 March.